Board of Directors

 February 2024-2027 // Cincinnati, Ohio

-Vanessa is an Associate Professor and Program Director/Program Coordinator for Montessori Elementary I & II at Xavier University-College of Professional Sciences in Cincinnati Ohio.
 Vanessa has nine years of administration experience and 14 years of teaching experience, including teaching positions in both public and private Montessori schools.
 Vanessa is a certified public school teacher for grades Pre-K through 6th grade and holds Early Childhood and Elementary I-II teaching credentials.
+Vanessa also has experience as a former Associate Professor and Program Director/Program Coordinator for Montessori Elementary I & II at Xavier University-College of Professional Sciences in Cincinnati Ohio.
 Vanessa is a trained CLASS Teachstone observer.
 A lover of travel, Vanessa also enjoys reading, creating art at the easel, and playing tennis.